4paradigm/OpenMLDB/docs/en/maintain/multi_cluster.md

 Management of the master-slave cluster is handled through the NS (Nameserver) client, which can be initiated using the provided command.

-The command structure is as follows:

 ```Bash
 $ ./bin/openmldb --zk_cluster=172.27.2.52:12200 --zk_root_path=/onebox --role=ns_client
 ```

-In this context, `zk_Cluster` represents the ZooKeeper address, `zk_root_path` corresponds to the root path of the cluster in ZooKeeper, and `role` specifies the starting role as `ns_client`.
+`zk_Cluster` represents the ZooKeeper address, `zk_root_path` corresponds to the root path of the cluster in ZooKeeper, and `role` specifies the starting role as `ns_client`.

-For more comprehensive details about the NS client, please consult the [Operations CLI](https://chat.openai.com/cli.md) documentation.
+For more comprehensive details about the NS client, please see [Operations in CLI](cli.md) documentation.

 **Adding a Slave Cluster**

-The `addrepcluster` command is employed to include a slave cluster, structured as follows:
+The `addrepcluster` command is used to include a slave cluster:

 ```Bash
 addrepcluster $zk_cluster_follower $zk_root_path_follower $cluster_alias